Note: this is a one-day workshop from 9 am to 4 PM, with a lunch break**

 Materials to Bring to the workshop: About 500 yards sock to worsted weight yarn from your stash that is at least 2-ply (no singles), smooth, non-hairy, strong, and in colors that will work together.
 This should include at least 200 yards of one solid color for the weft (side to side threads) that blends with the other colors.
 Scissors, tapestry needle, cardboard tube from inside a paper towel roll, two brown paper grocery bags.

-Deborah will provide each person with a rigid heddle loom and all the accessories you will need to use in class.
-If interested in purchasing a loom and supplies, Deborah will bring an assortment of looms and kits in various sizes and manufactures.
+Deborah will provide each person with a rigid heddle loom for use at no cost and all the accessories you will need to use in class.
+If interested in purchasing a loom and supplies to take home, Deborah will bring an assortment of looms and kits in various sizes and manufactures.

 Materials fee: None.